jonsag/piSchoolBell/README.md

 Edit or add breaks, ring times and ring patterns.

+Remember, you can't really add rings on saturdays or sundays, as this is mainly intended for use on normal school schedules.

 Automatic tasks
 ----------
 At the first of every month cron will download calendar from 'dryg.net', adding data to the database.